joshuarome/Computer-science/appinventor.md

 [insert image for every individual code block here, also add image of each element and their naming]

 ### Task 4
-Task 4 required me to create a feature which display the location of each building that's avaliable if the one pressed has none left
+Task 4 required me to create a feature which display the location of each building that's avaliable if the one pressed has none left.
+To do this I decieded to display it with a label, the label would print the buildings which had computers in.
+For example, "There are no moe computers avaliable to book in this building, try these: B1, B2, B3, B4..." and so on.
+This meant that I won't need to add any complex features or confuse the user.
+This also means less time and code needed.

+To start this, everytime a building with no computers left was pressed not only did it make the button unclickable, but it also did a for loop through each one of the buildings in the bpc_avaliable list, and those computers that are avaliable are added to the .text of the text label saying "B" + the building number to produce the result shown in the previous paragraph.
+This also cancelled both the reserve and cancel button from being clickable so no errors can come of it.

+[insert annotated picture here]